 It worked.
 I got a promotion within 9 months of starting my job, I got a 20% pay raise, and I got a shitload of high expectations.
 I no longer enjoyed working like I did in the first few months.

 I found FIRE (Financial Independence and Retire Early) and I wondered why I would keep working so hard?
 Why would I keep working toward something that was never going to be enough?
 I want to have freedom, and one thing you certainly don’t get when aspiring a corporate career is freedom.

-At this moment we’re traveling for 5 weeks, enjoying every moment and soaking everything in.
+At the moment we’re traveling for 5 weeks, enjoying every moment and soaking everything in.
 We’ve visited Curacao, Colombia, Panama, Costa Rica, and are currently in Nicaragua.
-We’ll go up to Mexico by bus, flying to Orlando for a week and going back to the Netherlands just in time for Christmas!
+We’ll go up to Mexico by bus, flying to Orlando for a week, and going back to the Netherlands just in time for Christmas!

 MRF: About a year before my partner graduated, he told me that he wanted to travel.
 He said that he would love to have the same adventures I had, BUT he didn’t want to do it alone.